Aashish2401/Huffman-Compression/README.md

 # Huffman-Compression
-An simple implementation of Huffman algorithm to compress text.
+A simple implementation of Huffman algorithm to compress text.